If You Burn In A Tanning Bed Can You Tan The Next Day?

 Whether or not a sunburn turns into a golden tan depends on your skin type and various other factors.

-Both sunburn and tans are signs that your skin has gone through damage from UV rays, and even the golden tone you develop when you tan is the response your skin has to the injury caused by burning.
+Both sunburn and tans are signs that your skin has been damaged by UV rays, and even the golden tone you develop when you tan is your skin’s response to the injury caused by burning.

 When your skin is sunburned, blood flow is increased to the affected areas, which is why sunburns are red.
-The blood flow is also to help the skin heal.
+The blood flow also helps the skin heal.

-However, if your skin type does not produce much melanin naturally, then the sunburn will likely not turn into a tan, and the redness will fade over a few days.
+If your skin type does not naturally produce much melanin, the sunburn will likely not turn into a tan, and the redness will fade over a few days.

 Final Thoughts